sophiegif/FusionCNN_hurricanes/README.md

 Sophie Giffard-Roisin, Mo Yang, Guillaume Charpiat, Balázs Kégl, Claire Monteleoni, NIPS 2018 Workshop Spatiotemporal , https://hal.archives-ouvertes.fr/hal-01905408/
- See also the journal version: https://arxiv.org/abs/1910.10566 This code is data-specific.
+ See also the journal version: https://arxiv.org/abs/1910.10566

+This code is data-specific.
 However, the blocks could be easily re-used for other problems.

 ### Also included: data collection/processing functions.
-processing and collection of ERAInterm data and IBTRACS data.
-See the scripts_data_collect_process/ and the DataProcessing module.
+Processing and collection of ERAInterm data and IBTRACS data.
+See the scripts_data_collect_process/ and the DataProcessing/ module.
+Be aware that ERAInterm reanalysis is already outdated... but the codes can be re-used for ERA5 data, also freely avaible online.

 ## How to run it:
 1) launch the 3 separate data-stream neural network trainings: